arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 Possibly given *_id* and *_rev* attributes in the body are always ignored, the URL part or the query parameter collection respectively counts.

-If *silent* is not set to *true*, the body of the response contains a JSON objects with the following attributes:
+If *silent* is not set to *true*, the body of the response contains an array of JSON objects with the following attributes:

   - *_id* contains the document handle of the newly created document
   - *_key* contains the document key
   - *_rev* contains the document revision

-If the collection parameter *waitForSync* is *false*, then the call returns as soon as the document has been accepted.
+If the collection parameter *waitForSync* is *false*, then the call returns as soon as the documents have been accepted.
 It will not wait until the documents have been synced to disk.

 Optionally, the query parameter *waitForSync* can be used to force